Tax Deductions for Airbnb Hosts

 For tax purposes, being a landlord can be different from “in business”.

 For tax purposes, the Internal Revenue Service (IRS), considers rental activities or landlord activities passive because they don’t involve the business owner in any way.
 Even if an owner participates in the rental activity, it is passive.
+So, airbnb business expenses are passive in nature.

 A passive activity can be deducted only by rental businesses up to your earnings.
 Passive activity losses that are greater than income cannot be taken.